juicedata/juicefs/docs/en/guide/cache_management.md

 ### Multiple cache directories

-JuiceFS supports setting multiple cache directories at the same time, thus avoiding the problem of insufficient cache space by splitting multiple paths using `:` (Linux, macOS) or `;` (Windows), e.g.:
+JuiceFS supports setting multiple cache directories at the same time, thus avoiding the problem of insufficient cache space by separating multiple paths using `:` (Linux, macOS) or `;` (Windows), e.g.:

 ```shell
 sudo juicefs mount --cache-dir ~/jfscache:/mnt/jfscache:/dev/shm/jfscache redis://127.0.0.1:6379/1 /mnt/myjfs
 ```

-When multiple cache paths are set, the client will write data evenly to each cache path using hash policy.
+When multiple cache directories are set, or multiple devices are used as cache disks, the `--cache-size` option represents the total size of data in all cache directories.
+The client will use the hash strategy to evenly write data to each cache path, and cannot perform special tuning for multiple cache disks with different capacities or performances.

-When multiple cache directories are set, the `--cache-size` option represents the total size of data in all cache directories.
-It is recommended to ensure that the free space of different cache directories are close to each other, otherwise, the space of a cache directory may not be fully utilized.
+Therefore, it is recommended that the available space of different cache directories/cache disks be consistent, otherwise it may cause the situation that the space of a certain cache directory cannot be fully utilized.
 For example, `--cache-dir` is `/data1:/data2`, where `/data1` has a free space of 1GiB, `/data2` has a free space of 2GiB, `--cache-size` is 3GiB, `--free-space-ratio` is 0.1.
 Because the cache write strategy is to write evenly, the maximum space allocated to each cache directory is `3GiB / 2 = 1.5GiB`, resulting in a maximum of 1.5GiB cache space in the `/data2` directory instead of `2GiB * 0.9 = 1.8GiB`.